Learn Seamanship & Navigation

 - And other interesting topics

-Advanced Coastal Navigation
+Advanced Marine Navigation

 Do you want to navigate unfamiliar waters in limited visibility or take an extended cruise with confidence?
 Learn to use radar, chart plotters, AIS and other electronic tools to supplement basic GPS navigation.
 Obtain a thorough understanding of piloting techniques in a variety of coastal tide, current and wind conditions.